Up to 60% off sofas & mattresses — limited‑time deals.

 Home theater seating, explained in plain English

-• What to ignore first: Decorative LEDs and gadgets if the chair doesn’t fit you or your room.
+• What to ignore first: LEDs and extra gadgets matter less than whether the chair actually fits your space and supports you well.

 Common mistakes and how to avoid them